Empire of Thessalonica: Rise and decline

-This defeat abruptly diminished the power of Thessalonica.
-A state built upon rapid military expansion and relying on the ability of its ruler, its administration was unable to cope with defeat.
-Its territories in Thrace, as well as most of Macedonia and Albania rapidly fell to the Bulgarians, who emerged as the strongest Balkan power.
+As a state built upon rapid military expansion and reliant on the ability of its ruler, Thessalonica was unable to cope with defeat.
+Its territories in Thrace, as well as most of Macedonia and Albania, rapidly fell to the Bulgarians, who emerged as the strongest Balkan power.
 Theodore was succeeded by his brother Manuel Komnenos Doukas.
 He still controlled the environs of Thessalonica as well as the dynasty's lands in Thessaly and Epirus, but was forced to acknowledge himself Asen's vassal.
 In order to preserve some freedom of manoeuvre, Manuel even turned to his brother's erstwhile rivals in Nicaea, offering to acknowledge the superiority of Vatatzes and the Patriarch of Constantinople, who resided in Nicaea.
 Manuel was also unable to prevent Michael II Komnenos Doukas, the bastard son of his older bastard half-brother, Michael I, from returning from exile in the aftermath of Klokotnitsa and seizing control of Epirus, where he apparently enjoyed considerable support.
 In the end Manuel was forced to accept the fait accompli, and recognized Michael II as ruler of Epirus under his own suzerainty.
 As sign of this, he conferred on Michael the title of Despot.
 From the start, Manuel's suzerainty was rather theoretical, and by 1236–37 Michael was acting as an independent ruler, seizing Corfu, and issuing charters and concluding treaties in his own name.

 Manuel's rule lasted until 1237, when he was deposed in a coup by Theodore.
 The latter had been released from captivity and secretly returned to Thessalonica after John II Asen fell in love with and married his daughter Irene.
 Having been blinded, Theodore could not claim the throne for himself and crowned his son John Komnenos Doukas, but remained the actual power behind the throne and virtual regent.
 Manuel soon escaped and fled to Nicaea, where he pledged loyalty to Vatatzes.
 Thus in 1239 Manuel was allowed to sail to Thessaly, where he began assembling an army to march on Thessalonica.
 After he captured Larissa, Theodore offered him a settlement, whereby he and his son would keep Thessalonica, Manuel would keep Thessaly, while another brother, Constantine Komnenos Doukas, would rule over Aetolia and Acarnania, which he had held as an appanage since the 1220s.
 Manuel agreed and ruled Thessaly until his death in 1241, at which point it was quickly occupied by Michael II of Epirus.